DamienBlanco/Valheim-on-AWS/README.md

 On the left sidebar click "Instances" under the instances tab.
 This is where you are able to monitor your EC2 instances.
 It provides plenty of useful information which we will need later, but for now we will launch our server instance.

 Click "Launch instances" in the top right.
 Give your instance a name; for this blog we will name it **Valheim-Server**.
 Select Ubuntu 22.04 for your AMI.
-Next is the instance type.
-For the purposes of this blog we will be using the t2.micro as it is free to use.
-However, for optimal performance an a1.xlarge instance would fit; review the pricing accordingly.
+Next choose the instance type; for optimal performance I recommend a t3a.large instance; review the pricing accordingly.

 Next, create a key pair. **This is very important**.
 This is a file that acts as the password to your instance so make sure you create it and keep it secure.
 For the purposes of this blog the keypair will be named **Chinese Electric Batman Keypair**.